375 Letting Go Quotes

 Is letting go the same as giving up?

 No. Giving up is exiting before the work is done.
-Letting go is finishing the work — recognizing that something is over, or out of your control, or no longer yours to carry — and choosing to stop fighting reality.
+Letting go is finishing the work: recognizing that something is over, or out of your control, or no longer yours to carry, and then choosing to stop fighting reality.
 Giving up takes nothing.
 Letting go takes courage.

 Why is letting go so hard?